 My lips are cracked and my mouth is dry.

-I haven’t sanitized my hands yet, so I can’t remove the face mask I’ve had on for the past two hours.
-I let the air inside my mask grow staler as I dig for the wrinkled Manila envelope in my purse.
+I haven’t sanitized my hands yet, so I can’t remove the face mask I’ve had on for two hours.
+I let the air inside my mask grow staler as I dig for the wrinkled manila envelope in my purse.

 “Let’s just do it now,” I say to my husband David.
 We’re standing in the old stairwell of the hospital parking garage.
 Paint peels from the walls.
 Rain trickles down the window beside us.

 “OK, let’s do it,” he says.
 His mouth is blocked by a powder-blue medical face mask, but I can see a smile forming in his eyes.

 I tear open the envelope and pull out a small slip of paper.
 On it is a cartoon of a baby with a light pink bow.

 “Oh my god!”
 I scream.
 My voice echoes through the stairwell.
 We embrace tightly as we rock side to side.
 (We were 100% convinced, due to an old wives’ tale about not having morning sickness, that we were having a boy.)
 I always wanted a baby girl, I think as tears well up in the corners of my eyes.

 Being pregnant during COVID

 I didn’t picture myself finding out the gender of my first baby in the musty stairwell of a parking garage.
 But we’re in the midst of a pandemic.
 The hospital staff wouldn’t let David accompany me for my 20-week ultrasound.
 After kindly putting up with 10 minutes of my stifled crying, the sonographer offered to put the gender in an envelope.
 That way, we could open it together at home.

 To say this isn’t how I imagined my first pregnancy would be an understatement.